Dev3211/simple-hashtable/README.md

 ```
 The hash table works pretty fast and does not go longer than even 1 second, it can handle lots of pairs so good luck :)

+# Requirements

+The only module you require is: string-hash